-The Colorado fall crisp mornings set in a week or so ago here in high country.
-Then just today the bright yellow colors started popping from the Aspen groves.
+The Colorado fall crisp mornings set in late August or early September in high country.
+Then the bright golden yellow colors start popping from the Aspen groves.
 Colorado’s leaf peeping season is upon us.
 Time to hop in the car and enjoy a spectacular drive to your favorite mountain town.
 Or maybe visit a town in Colorado to which you’ve never been before.
-We did just that this weekend.
-Here are our favorite fall drives that boast the most spectacular Colorado fall colors along the way and end at a fun destination to play.
+We do just that every fall.
+Here are our favorite scenic drives in Colorado for fall colors along the way.
+These all also end at a fun destination to play.

-Some of the most spectacular drive in Colorado can be made along these routes to see Colorado fall colors.
+Drivers beware, some of Colorado’s most spectacular drives are also on quite scary roads through the Rocky Mountains.
+Ahh, but they are so worth it.
+Some of the most spectacular drives in Colorado can be made along these routes to see Colorado fall colors.

 Independence Pass from Vail to Snowmass, Colorado

 Some of Colorado’s mountain passes are not for the faint of heart, Independence Pass included.
 This pass is paved the entire way so no four wheel drive is needed.
 But it is a winding road with steep cliffs.
 However, these characteristics yield some some of Colorado’s most spectacular fall golden aspen colors.